GoogleCloudPlatform/healthcare/deploy/README.md

 ## Setup Instructions

-To use the templates and script in this folder, first decide if you want your audit logs saved in the same project as the hosted data (local audit logs), or in a separate project (remote audit logs).
-Remote audit logs can be especially beneficial if you have several data projects.
+When creating a DPT config, you have the option to have audit logs saved in the same project as the hosted data (local audit logs), or in a separate project (remote audit logs).
+Remote audit logs can be especially beneficial if you have several data projects and want a centralized place to aggregate them.
+This cannot be changed afterwards.

 1. [Complete Script Prerequisites](#script-prerequisites) the first time using these scripts.